-I had setup SCCM Cloud Management gateway and Co-management for small customer who would like to extend their SCCM operations to windows 10 devices which are connected to internet.
+I had setup SCCM Cloud Management gateway and Co-management for small customer who would like to extend the SCCM operations to windows 10 devices which are connected to internet.

 The cloud management gateway (CMG) provides a simple way to manage Configuration Manager clients on the internet.
 By deploying the CMG as a cloud service in Microsoft Azure, you can manage traditional clients that roam on the internet without additional infrastructure.
 You also don't need to expose your on-premises infrastructure to the internet.

 Co-management enables you to concurrently manage Windows 10 devices by using both Configuration Manager and Microsoft Intune.
 It lets you cloud-attach your existing investment in Configuration Manager by adding new functionality.
 By using co-management, you have the flexibility to use the technology solution that works best for your organization.

 Even though ,setting up co-management is just 4 clicks but setting up CMG is lengthy process which involves certificates ,changes to SCCM site etc. For more information on how to setup CMG please refer following blogs.

 https://blogs.technet.microsoft.com/arnabm/2018/03/31/step-by-step-cloud-management-gateway-on-arm/ and there could be many on internet.

 The customer is running on windows 10 with combination of hybrid Azure AD join and Azure AD join (AAD) device.